antbern/dotfiles/README.md

 **home** contains all dotfiles that lie directly in the home folder.
 These will be symlinked to `~/` upon bootstrapping.

 **scripts** here lies the bootstrap script

+## Notes

+* Since I am using `kitty` as terminal emulator, you neeed to have the `kitty-terminfo` package installed on any remote machines you SSH into for the terminal to work correctly with programs such as `htop` and `fish`.

+For using NVM with Fish shell, install: https://github.com/FabioAntunes/fish-nvm